 But it'll be pretty.
 Don't worry.
 Calm down.

 For the past 3 years I've spotted a multitude of plate and platter racks at antique shows but they either aren't for sale or they've already been sold.
-Either way the vendor goes home with a black eye and I go home without a plate rack.
+Either way the vendor goes home with a black eye and an unfortunate memory of me.
+I go home without a plate rack.

-Put your overalls on, it's plate rack making time.
+Put your unflattering but you feel cute in them anyways overalls on, it's plate rack making time.